 Economics stresses economic concepts, theory, and institutions of the United States and comparative economic systems.
 Scholars will gain an understanding of everyday economic situations, the Federal Reserve, fiscal policy, as well as the complexities of the global economy.
-In addition, scholars will investigate concerning issues such as poverty, minimum wage, business-labor relations and taxation.
+In addition, scholars will investigate issues such as poverty, minimum wage, business-labor relations, taxation, personal finance, budgeting, investing, retirement, and insurance.
+This course also satisfies the personal finance graduation requirement per MCL 380.1278a[3].